A Reminder of its Brittleness: Language Reward Shaping May Hinder Learning for Instruction Following Agents: Introduction

-The core mechanism of LRS involves compressing high-dimensional semantic vectors of natural language instructions from pretrained large models into one-dimensional numerical rewards.
-However, despite its simplicity and straightforwardness, we found that agents trained using LRS rewards often converge more slowly compared to pure RL agents in practice.
+The core mechanism of LRS involves compressing high-dimensional semantic vectors of natural language instructions encoded by pretrained large models into scalar rewards.
+However, despite its apparent simplicity, we have observed that agents trained with LRS rewards often exhibit slower convergence compared to purely RL-trained agents in practical scenarios.
 Thus, the key research question that we aim to answer in this paper is: \emph{what causes the deterioration of LRS methods?}

-Our contributions in this paper are summarised as follows: 1) we identify suboptimal LRS architecture designs that reward partially matched trajectories (see Figure~\ref{fig:lrsfalsepositiveexample}); 2) we formulate a novel type of reward perturbation that addresses the issue based on the concept of loosening task constraints; 3) we provide both theoretical and empirical evidence indicating that LRS can underperform a reinforcement learning algorithm that sufficiently explores the state-space due to rewarding partially matched trajectories.
-Our work has demonstrated that LRS can be brittle and hinder the effectiveness of reinforcement learning in practical scenarios.
-However, it is important to clarify that our intention was not to downplay the contribution of LRS methodology.
-Rather, we aim to shed light on the challenges associated with existing LRS implementations.
+Our contributions in this paper are summarised as follows: 1) we identify suboptimal LRS architecture designs that reward partially matched trajectories (see Figure~\ref{fig:lrsfalsepositiveexample}); 2) we introduce a novel form of reward perturbation that characterizes this issue through the concept of relaxing task constraints; 3) we offer both theoretical and empirical evidence demonstrating that, compared to a reinforcement learning algorithm that effectively explores the state-space, LRS can underperform due to its tendency to reward partially matched trajectories.
+However, it is important to clarify that we don't seek to undermine the value of LRS methodology.
+Rather, our goal is to offer a perspective on potential factors contributing to slow convergence.